 Concordia Raises Awareness for American Heart Association – News Release

-OKLAHOMA CITY – To promote awareness about a disease responsible for nearly 40 percent of Oklahoma City area deaths each year, a group of Concordia Life Care Community residents are working through the American Heart Association to provide cardiovascular disease survivors with 98 hand-knitted red hats, and to distribute more than 100 handmade red awareness bracelets.
+OKLAHOMA CITY – To promote awareness about a disease responsible for nearly 40 percent of Oklahoma City area deaths each year, a group of Concordia Life Plan Community residents are working through the American Heart Association to provide cardiovascular disease survivors with 98 hand-knitted red hats, and to distribute more than 100 handmade red awareness bracelets.

 Timed with Heart Month in February, this outreach supports the association’s mission to build healthier lives through education, support and advocacy.
 The association’s Executive Director Debbie Hite Stewart said hats will be given to cardiovascular disease survivors participating Feb.
 11 in the Southeastern Oklahoma Heart Walk, and the bracelets shared with advocates throughout the month.

 “We are living in the state with the nation’s third-highest death rate from cardiovascular disease — awareness is one of the most powerful tools we have to fight it,” Stewart said.
 “We rely on volunteers like those at Concordia Life Care Community to help us spread the word about risk factors for heart attack and stroke, and lifestyle changes we can make to protect ourselves and our families.
 We are so grateful for the many hours Concordia residents spent knitting the red hats that will keep survivors warm as they walk this month, and weaving the red bracelets that will spark conversation about awareness and prevention.”